-By Michael d’Estries and SkillPointe Editorial Team
+By Michael d’Estries and SkillPointe Staff

 For decades, earning a bachelor’s degree has been seen as the golden ticket to achieving the American Dream, a kind of cure-all checkbox that guarantees economic success.

-The alternative to college for those looking to secure financial stability fast and without incurring massive debt is the multitude of high-paying skilled trade jobs available.
-Careers in plumbing, electrical, healthcare, IT and more not only pay extremely well, but are also in high demand.
+Careers in plumbing, electrical, healthcare, IT and other skills-based jobs not only pay extremely well, but are also in high demand.
 According to the Georgetown Center on Education and the Workforce, there are at least 30 million jobs in the U.S. that pay more than $55,000 per year and don’t require a bachelor’s degree.

 “I’ve been doing this for going on 30 years now, and in those 30 years I’ve seen a constant need,” licensed plumber Mary Thompson, COO of home services platform Neighborly, told CNBC.
-“It’s a great place for people to earn a good living … [and] a skill that is recession and pandemic resistant.”
+“It’s a great place for people to earn a good living … [and] a skill that is recession and pandemic-resistant.”

 Plumber (Salary: $56,117*)

 Plumbers install, maintain and replace everything from gas and water lines to kitchen and bathroom fixtures.
 While the job may include unpredictable hours on both nights and weekends, it also comes with a high degree of independence, income stability and flexibility.
+Many plumbers go on to start their own businesses.

 Electrician (Salary: $56,763)

-Pipefitter/steamfitter (Salary: $55,162)
+Pipefitter or Steamfitter (Salary: $55,162)

 Civil Engineering Technician (Salary: $53,887)

 Employed by engineering firms and government agencies, civil engineering technicians assist with the design of commercial, industrial and residential infrastructure projects.
-Responsibilities include analyzing blueprints, estimating costs, evaluating site conditions and ensuring projects meet design specifications and codes.
+Responsibilities include analyzing blueprints, estimating costs, evaluating site conditions and ensuring projects meet design specifications and building codes.

 Heavy Equipment Mechanic (Salary: $55,452)